Frequently Asked Questions

 Scott & White Right Care

 In some cases, we are not considered "in network".
-This means that while will still submit claims to your insurance company, your benefits will be “out of network”.
+This means that while we will still submit claims to your insurance company, your benefits will be “out of network”.
 If this is the case, you may be subject to a higher deductible and are responsible for a greater percentage of the total therapy charges.

 Is Therapy a part of my Insurance Benefits?

-While many health insurance plans do provide benefits for Occupational, Physical, and Speech Therapy, there may be limitation for this coverage.
-These limitations may be related to the patient's age, diagnosis, or for the number of therapy visits a patient may recieve per year.
+While many health insurance plans do provide benefits for Occupational, Physical, and Speech Therapy, there may be limitations for this coverage.
+These limitations may be related to the patient's age, diagnosis, or for the number of therapy visits a patient may receive per year.
 Your insurance benefits will be discussed with you in detail before your first visit to our clinic to check the types of therapy services for which your insurance provides benefits.